 “We had fights when we were hating each other, but swimmers are lame and can’t hurt each other,” I answer.

 “I saw him almost kill this guy who wanted to rape me.
 Tim rushed into the room and kept beating on him after he went down.
 Then he knocked Robby out with one blow when Robby made a crack about Casp.., er, Jace’s mom.
-Last week he knocked a redneck down with his guitar and held him with a foot to the neck until the police got there.”
+Last week he knocked a redneck down with his guitar and held him with a foot to the neck until the police came.”

 “He’s definitely hot-blooded.
 It can work in the sack.
 Just keep him there.
 That’s where I screwed up.”